Abyss (wrestler): Storyline with James Mitchell (2005–2008)

-On the last Impact! before Slammiversary, Abyss returned, losing a King of the Mountain qualifying match to Cage by disqualification.
+On the June 14 episode of Impact!, Abyss returned, losing a King of the Mountain qualifying match to Cage by disqualification.
 Following the match, Abyss attacked the referee, security, and several members of TNA staff while Cage escaped.
-At Slammiversary, Abyss gained a measure of revenge on Cage, defeating his ally Tomko in a No Disqualification match that ended after he gave Tomko the Black Hole Slam onto glass.
+At Slammiversary on June 17, Abyss gained a measure of revenge on Cage, defeating his ally Tomko in a No Disqualification match that ended after he gave Tomko the Black Hole Slam onto glass.
 After Slammiversary, Abyss aligned himself with former rival Sting and spoke for the first time in TNA, saying "Tomko...
 Styles...
 3 days...
 Click...
 DOOMSDAY!", the phrase used by former manager James Mitchell.
 Abyss and Sting defeated Tomko and A.J.
-Styles at Victory Road, but not without receiving a message from James Mitchell himself, telling the two that his son, Judas Mesias, was coming to TNA.
+Styles at Victory Road on July 15, but not without receiving a message from James Mitchell himself, telling the two that his son, Judas Mesias, was coming to TNA.
 Abyss and Sting continued to feud with Christian's Coalition after the event.
 On the July 26 episode of Impact Abyss battled Styles in a No Disqualification match.
 During the match Abyss was dragged under the ring and when he re-appeared, he was covered in blood.
 Styles pinned Abyss after Tomko had slammed him onto a pile of thumbtacks and broken glass.
 The following week Abyss and Sting defeated Cage and Styles in a ladder match, after an assist from the debuting Andrew Martin.
-By winning the match, Abyss could make a match against Cage, picking a Doomsday Chamber of Blood match at Hard Justice with Abyss teaming with Sting and Martin to face Cage, Tomko, and Styles.
+By winning the match, Abyss could make a match against Cage, picking a Doomsday Chamber of Blood match at Hard Justice on August 12 with Abyss teaming with Sting and Martin to face Cage, Tomko, and Styles.
 At Hard Justice, Abyss's team would win the match when Abyss pinned Styles, thus earning Abyss the number one contendership to the TNA World Heavyweight Championship.
 The following Impact!, Abyss successfully defended his contendership against Cage in a First Blood match, but was attacked by TNA World Heavyweight Champion, Kurt Angle.
 The last Impact! before the event had Abyss score a pinfall victory over Angle in a tag team match, where he teamed with Jay Lethal to face Angle and Sting.
-At No Surrender, Abyss fell to Angle after tapping out to the ankle lock.
+At No Surrender on September 9, Abyss fell to Angle after tapping out to the ankle lock.
 Following the bout, James Mitchell appeared, and a hand ripped through the ring and dragged Abyss into the ring.
 Abyss faced Angle in a rematch on the following Impact!, this time in a Six Sides of Steel match.
 Abyss had Angle in Angle's ankle lock maneuver, when Judas Mesias appeared, coming out through the ring and attacking Abyss.
 Angle escaped, while Mesias choked out Abyss with barbed wire in the ring.
 Two weeks later Abyss returned to attack Mesias and Angle, who were assaulting Sting and Rhino.